GNash19/Golosino_prelimexam/README.md

 #### **Penalties**
 * **Broken Functionality:** If the core quiz logic (loading questions, checking answers, updating score) is broken in the final submission, the "User Experience (UX) & Interactivity" category will receive a score of **0**.

+## 5. Example Enhancement Themes

+Use these ideas as a jumping-off point for your creative theme.

+1.  **Theme: "AstroQuiz"**
+    * **Target Course:** Astronomy
+    * **UI/UX Ideas:** Use an AI-generated starry night or nebula as a background.
+Style buttons to look like planets.
+The progress bar could be a rocket moving across the screen.
+Use glowing text effects.

+2.  **Theme: "The Ancient Scroll"**
+    * **Target Course:** History or Literature
+    * **UI/UX Ideas:** Use a parchment or papyrus texture for the background.
+Employ serif fonts like "Cinzel" or "Merriweather".
+Buttons could have a wax seal design on hover.
+Animate questions as if they are being unrolled.

+3.  **Theme: "Bio-Lab"**
+    * **Target Course:** Biology / Chemistry
+    * **UI/UX Ideas:** A clean, laboratory-style interface with a grid background.
+Use a color scheme of blues, greens, and whites.
+Icons could be beakers, DNA strands, or microscopes.
+Animate the progress bar to look like a filling test tube.